Percutaneous Endoscopic Gastrostomy (PEG) tube

 - Damage or bleeding in your esophagus and stomach from the scope

-- Infection in your lungs from liquid in your stomach getting into your lungs
+- Lung infection due to liquid in your stomach getting into your lungs

 - Bruising, pain, and sores around your stoma